 Thank you for contacting me about the use of disposable barbecues.

 I understand your concerns about fires caused by disposable barbecues; however, I am not aware of any plans to ban them.
 It is important that everyone follows the Countryside Code and not light fires or use disposable barbecues which can be devastating to people, property and habitats.
 I am pleased that the Government strategy is to promote a clear and consistent message which highlights the problem, promotes better behaviour in the countryside and encourages a partnership response.
+This includes an updated Countryside Code which advises not to have barbeques or fires.

 I am aware that there are existing powers in legislation which can be used by authorities to regulate and prohibit the lighting of fires on Access Land in Areas of Outstanding Natural Beauty and National Parks.
 Current ‘Byelaw’ legislation allows for local authorities to restrict and enforce the use of disposable barbecues in parks and public spaces.